 Therefore, ship burials did exist, but they were an honor reserved for the most prestigious Vikings!
 They also never actually took place on the water.

-Vikings also used runestones as an old form of a last will and testament.
+In an ingenious way, Vikings used runestones as a form of a last will and testament.
 However, any discussions about inheritance only started once all the alcohol was gone at the following feast.
 Other burials were simpler and the sites were often located close to settlements.
 An example of that is the Lindholm Høje burial site close to Aalborg, in Northern Denmark.

 Contemporary Danish burial rites look, naturally, very different compared to the Viking customs of their ancestors.
 The country has adopted Christianity, mostly Lutheranism.
 This has deeply affected modern ideas regarding death and burial customs.

-Moreover, most Danes identify as Lutheran Protestants and are members of the Evangelical Lutheran Church of Denmark.
+Most Danes identify as Lutheran Protestants and are members of the Evangelical Lutheran Church of Denmark.
 Denmark is not a secular state meaning that there is a tight connection between religion and politics.
 Therefore, most people have a Christian burial, with cremation rising in popularity only in recent years.
 Could the returning cremation signify a further appreciation for Viking funeral tradition?
 We doubt it, but it’s still fascinating to imagine so.

 Denmark is a Kingdom with two autonomous territories, the Faroe Islands and Greenland, and of course, a Royal Family.
 Although Royals may live very differently than us, we all share the same final destination.